DiscordBotDeveloper/Cratefield/README.md

 ### News:

 The bot will flicker offline and online when i'm updating it.
-The bot is current down rn cause my github account is "FLAGGED"
+The bot is current down rn cause my github account is "FLAGGED" lol ok but why